-- CARB and sister agencies should continue to improve the PFIRS data system and work to include all air districts in the implementation of its use. - The California Wildfire and Forest Resilience Taskforce in partnership with CARB should consider a new approach Title 17 Agricultural Burn Reports collected by CARB so they can be most useful in the non-forest, agricultural burning sector, and perhaps for tracking larger non-agricultural burning and consider how definition amendments in the state's Title 17 statutes could be helpful. - With an increase in the number of CAL FIRE "no burn" days due to public safety concerns, non-federal prescribed fire crews funded by the state, local governments, and nonprofit groups, need to have other work lined up so that they are not sent away to wildfires and remain available and "on call" for prescribed fires when conditions allow. - The Department of Conservation, CalRecycle, and Joint Institute for Wood Products Innovation should support the removal of biomass wood waste from private nonindustrial forested lands, especially within populated areas, through rural green waste hauling programs, and do so by creating an incentive program for local governments that include funding and training. - Support development of value-added wood product markets from biomass to create complementary and ongoing partnerships that support forest restoration activities.
-Consider prioritizing those regions with the greatest tonnage of material within 100 feet of a road included that have an active wood products industry, as this would give the greatest short term potential reduction on potential pile burning and decay emissions.
+- CARB and sister agencies should continue to improve the PFIRS data system and work to include all air districts in the implementation of its use.
+Relatedly, relevant agencies should develop a more integrated tracking system for every type of burner and organization implementing burning activities. - The California Wildfire and Forest Resilience Taskforce in partnership with CARB should consider a new approach Title 17 Agricultural Burn Reports collected by CARB so they can be most useful in the non-forest, agricultural burning sector, and perhaps for tracking larger non-agricultural burning and consider how definition amendments in the state's Title 17 statutes could be helpful. - With an increase in the number of CAL FIRE "no burn" days due to public safety concerns, non-federal prescribed fire crews funded by the state, local governments, and nonprofit groups, need to have other work lined up so that they are not sent away to wildfires and remain available and "on call" for prescribed fires when conditions allow.

+- The Department of Conservation, CalRecycle, and Joint Institute for Wood Products Innovation should support the removal of biomass wood waste from private nonindustrial forested lands, especially within populated areas, through rural green waste hauling programs, and do so by creating an incentive program for local governments that include funding and training. - Support development of value-added wood product markets from biomass to create complementary and ongoing partnerships that support forest restoration activities.
+Consider prioritizing those regions with the greatest tonnage of material within 100 feet of a road included that have an active wood products industry, as this would give the greatest short term potential reduction on potential pile burning and decay emissions. - Consider using results of this study to help focus state forest health-related grant funds to areas with higher potential biomass material accumulations in the WUI.